Applying for February 2020 commencement

 Strict application deadlines apply and there is no mid-year intake.

-Applicants are required to have a valid Law School Admission Test (LSAT) score (undertaken within the last five years).
-Please note that you can submit your application once you have registered for an LSAT and have an LSAT number.
+Applicants applying through General Entry are required to have a valid Law School Admission Test (LSAT) score (undertaken within the last five years).
+You can submit your application once you have registered for an LSAT and have an LSAC account number.

 We will notify you of your outcome via the email address listed on your application.
 Please add firstname.lastname@example.org to your safe senders list to ensure any correspondence from us arrives in your inbox.

-The Melbourne JD commences in early February with a compulsory Orientation program on 31 January 2019 and an intensive two week summer subject starting 4 February 2019 prior to Semester 1.
+The Melbourne JD commences in early February with a compulsory Orientation program and an intensive two-week summer subject prior to Semester 1.
 University key dates

-International students need to be in the country in time to attend an International Welcome event on 30 January 2019.
+International students need to be in the country in time to attend an International Welcome event a day prior to Orientation.

 Domestic applicants must be an Australian or New Zealand citizen or Australian permanent resident, or holder of a permanent humanitarian visa.